 - Hepatitis A & B

-There are other vaccine recommendations as well, depending on your age, your overall health, and your immunization history.
-The CDC’s website provides lots of information about who should get which immunizations and when:
+There are other vaccine recommendations depending on a person’s age, overall health and immunization history.
+The CDC’s website provides information about who should get what immunizations and when:

-- Children ages birth to six years of age
+- Children (ages birth to 6 years old)

-- Preteens and teens (ages seven to 18)
+- Preteens and teens (7 to 18 years old)

-- Adults (ages 19 and up) – This includes recommendations for college students and active duty military personnel
+- Adults (19 years old and older) – This includes recommendations for college students and active duty military personnel

 - Pregnant women

-You may also want to take this immunization quiz to find out which immunizations you may need.
+People may also want to take this immunization quiz to find out which immunizations they may need.

 Vaccines for International Travelers

-If you travel outside of the country, there are a number of vaccines and preventive medications you may want to consider.
-We recommend making an appointment with a doctor who specializes in travel medicine.
+For those who travel outside of the country, there are a number of vaccines and preventive medications they may want to consider.
+Experts recommend making an appointment with a doctor who specializes in travel medicine.